christine-guo/Azure-MPIC-Deployment/README.md

         terraform apply main.tfplan
       ```
     - If the given VM sizes are not available in certain regions, add the locations to the diff_regions list in main.tf and edit the backup_size variable as needed.
-    - From the terraform apply output, copy the list of vms and their respective datacenters.
-Paste the list into the list all_vms in app_central.py and edit any necessary syntax.
-      - **[WORKING TO AUTOMATE THIS]**
-    - Run the following line to deploy the app file to each respective VM:
-      ```bash
-        ./deploy.sh
-      ```
-    - If you want to update the VM app files, just run the above command again to kill any previous app processes and run the new file
 3.  **Update URLs in deploy.sh**
     - From the terraform output, copy the public IPs list and re-format it to include colons and commas.
 In convert_pub_ips.py, replace the region_ips with this edited output and run the line:
       ```bash